 As we plan for e-learning we need to be sensitive to the fact that not everybody with an interest in the process sees the issues from the same perspective.
 Faculty are the key people in this process and their values and goals may be different from those of administrators and students.
 We need to understand their world-view and adapt to it rather than fight against it.
 This does not mean abandoning a systematic, strategic approach but it does mean smoothing its managerial edges, building in flexibility, avoiding the use of overly managerial terminology and, above all, ensuring that faculty members feel involved.
 It also means that procedures and practices must be properly integrated into the academic core of the institution.
 This may mean devising new and innovative organizational structures that blend features of centralization with faculty-based support.

 If there is one key point we want to emphasize above all others in this unit it is that to effectively implement e-learning at an institutional level will require significant change.
 Many of you may feel that you are not able to exert much influence in your organization in the planning and management of e-learning, because you are not sufficiently senior in the organization.
 However, one day you probably will be in such a position (especially, we hope, because of the skills you have learned in this course).
 More immediately, most of your senior managers are desperately in need of help.
-Throughout the western world, university and college presidents and their Vice-Presidents and Deans are struggling with these issues, and do not have in most cases the understanding of e-learning, or the skills of managing this area.
-You, though, are now in a position to provide that help, and we wish you all success in your endeavours.
+University and college Presidents, Vice-Presidents and Deans are struggling with these issues, and often do not have the understanding of e-learning, or the skills of managing this area.
+You, though, are now in a position to provide that help, and we wish you all the success in your endeavours.